Skip to main content

 If you plan to buy a house with less than 20% down and need PMI, it’s ok!
 It’s how you are able to buy a home years before you could otherwise.
 Once you pay enough of your loan back and have 22% home equity, you can remove your PMI from your mortgage.

 Because of PMI, we were able to buy our house earlier than if we wanted to wait until we saved 20% of the home’s sale price.
 This does mean that our monthly payments are higher than they could be.
-If we had saved 20% to put down, we would have a smaller loan balance and no PMI.
+If we had saved 20% to put down, we would have a smaller monthly payment and no PMI.
 In our situation, our mortgage and PMI payments cost us less than our previous rent, so buying a house with PMI was worth it to us.